Decklan/CryptoChat/README.md

 ### Clone this repository
 With the prior prerequisites out of the way, clone this repository to your local machine.
 Once you have cloned the repository, navigate to the folder where the project is cloned.
 You will notice that the project is split into two separate folders, chat-client and chat-server.
+Inside of each of these folders, run the following command to install relevant dependencies: **npm install**.

 #### chat-server
 To run the server, you must first compile the server code using TypeScripts compile command.
 Navigate into the